whirvis/JRakNet/README.md

 Simple, right?
 Feel free to implement this if you are running on a non-Windows 10 machine.
 This implementation was made specifically to work even if your machine does not run Windows 10 or does not have Windows PowerShell installed.
 Of course, if you are not on a Windows 10 machine with Windows PowerShell installed there really is no way to properly check if your application is loopback exempted.
 However, I'm sure that this can be solved with the help of a user that has Windows 10 with Windows PowerShell if needed.

 # How to create a client
 Creating a client in JRakNet is also very easy.
-The code required to create a client can be seen here
+The code required to create a client can be seen here:

 ```java
 // Create client